JetBrains/kotlin-multiplatform-dev-docs/topics/ios-liquid-glass.md

 }
 ```

-Using `UUID` as the identity (not the route's content) means pushing the same route twice creates two distinct stack
+Pushing the same route twice should create two distinct stack entries,
-entries, which is the correct behavior.
+matching the expected navigation behavior.
+To achieve this, identity is based on `UUID` rather than the route's content.

-### Create per-tab and app-level coordinators
+### Track tab and navigation state

+Each tab has its own navigation stack, and the app tracks which tab is currently selected.
+Add two `@Observable` classes to handle this:

 ```swift
 @available(iOS 26.0, *)